osaga-fu/react-technical-test-colillas-branding/README.md

 We have an *assets* folder just like the other project where we have all the images we are going to be using.

-Inside the *src* folder, each component has its own folder with its own css.
+Inside the *src* folder, you will find the *components* folder wher each component has its own folder with its own css.

+You will also find inside *src* the *tests* folder.